Growing capsicum In Containers:

 Choose the soil for Growing Capsicum In Containers

 - Good quality commercial potting mix with rich organic matter is recommended for growing capsicum in containers.

-- Potting mix should be well drained, loose and fertile.
+- The potting mix should be well-drained, loose, and fertile.

 - The pH level of the potting mix should be 5.5 to 6.8.

 - Mix the potting soil with peat moss/coco peat and vermiculite or perlite (or sand).